Binbiriz/docker-images/IMAGES.md

 # Binbiriz Docker Images

-These images can be used to build and deploy Drupal via GitLab CI/CD.
+These images can be used to build and deploy Drupal via GitLab CI/CD or any other CI/CD vendor.
 Please note that these images does not include Drupal itself.

 [Binbiriz profile on Docker Hub](https://hub.docker.com/u/binbiriz).